fileverse/.github/profile/README.md

 * Maintaining nodes on different p2p data storage networks.
 * Notifications (EPNS and Etherscan/Blockscan Chat integration).
 * Use-cases 1 and 4 are available for everyone to enjoy.
 And use-cases 2 and 3 are being developed but require testing and optimisation.
 The third use case will be a paying option for teams or communities who need lots of space and tailored features.

+You can also help us in other ways:
+* Star our Github repo!
+* Use our app and tell people about it!
+* Become a contributor to Fileverse.
+Build your own Web3 portfolio by supporting public goods!
+* Give us feedback by creating Github issues.
+* Follow us on Twitter: https://twitter.com/Fileverseio

 If you have any questions, feel free to ping us on Twitter - https://twitter.com/fileverseio